 Make sure they are aware they can and may need to seek technical or other advice and information.

-On settled.govt.nz(external link)(external link), we recommend that sellers get legal advice before signing the agency agreement.
+On settled.govt.nz(external link), we recommend that sellers get legal advice before signing the agency agreement.

 Explain to the vendor when the agency agreement will end

-You must explain either when the agency agreement ends, or how the vendor can cancel it.
+You must explain when the agency agreement ends and how the vendor can cancel it.

 Provide information about how to make a complaint